facebook/docusaurus/website/docs/blog.md

 Set the `routeBasePath` to the URL route that you want your second blog to be accessed on.
 Note that the `routeBasePath` here has to be different from the first blog or else there could be a collision of paths!
 Also, set `path` to the path to the directory containing your second blog's entries.

+As documented for [multi-instance plugins](./using-plugins.md#multi-instance-plugins-and-plugin-ids), you need to assign a unique id to the plugins.

 ```js title="docusaurus.config.js"
 module.exports = {
   // ...